-European solidarity can be seen as both a pre-condition and an outcome or by-product of agreements between EU Member States that are considered to be globally balanced and acceptable, and therefore legitimate.
+European solidarity can be seen as both a pre-condition and an outcome or by-product of agreements between EU Member States that are considered to be globally balanced and acceptable, and therefore legitimatized.
 European solidarity can however also be approached with suspicion, especially if it leads to actions that challenge the distribution of competences between the European Union, national or regional levels or if transparency mechanisms are not in place.
-Since public health is largely a national competence, it is more challenging to create European solidarity in the area of public health (42).
-As stated in a 2019 Opinion of the Expert Panel ("Defining value in "value-based healthcare"), solidarity is not only a value, but also a structuring principle for practices, regulations and institutions to increase social justice and help to create the political and economic circumstances that allow societies to operationalize its concept.
-It will require both public support and political willingness to invest in solidarity.
+Since public health is largely a national competence, it is more challenging to create European solidarity in the area of public health.(38) It will require both public support and political willingness to invest in solidarity.